 - Tip: Navigate with your left and right arrow keys1

-Sherbert Land - Mario Kart 64«»Up 15Down 4It would be a crime if Mario wasn't on this list.
-It would probably only be a misdemeanor, but like the obligatory nature of the Ice Level in general, Mario's got to make an appearance on every videogame list ever.
+Sherbert Land - Mario Kart 64«»Up 20Down 4It would be a crime (probably a misdemeanor) if Mario wasn't on this list.
+Like the obligatory nature of the Ice Level in general, Mario's got to make an appearance on every video game list ever.

 Mario ice levels are pretty much the definitive examples for the rest of the gaming world.
-You've gotten used to how everything feels, to the momentum of the character you're controlling, to how they jump, their "weight", all those fine little details that allow you to make those precision leaps that prevent you from constantly pancaking at the bottom of some screen pit.
-But then it's about halfway through the game (often specifically world 4 for some reason) and in that brief moment between defeating that last boss or clearing that flag, mother nature crapped 12 new layers of cold onto the world like you fed her laxatives made of bitterness.
+You've gotten used to how everything feels, to the momentum of the character you're controlling, to how they jump, their "weight," all those fine little details that allow you to make those precision leaps that prevent you from constantly pancaking at the bottom of some screen pit.
+But then it's about halfway through the game (often specifically world 4 for some reason) and in that brief moment between defeating that last boss or clearing that flag, Mother Nature dropped 12 new layers of cold onto the world like you fed her laxatives made of bitterness.

-It's like just getting this far pissed off Walter Sobchek, and now you're entering a world of pain.
+It's as if just getting this far pissed off Walter Sobchek, and now you're entering a world of pain.
 Everything was nice and easy before, but now the ground has almost no traction and those little sensations that you've spent so long getting a feel for are useless.
-And does the rest of the level get any easier to compensate?
-Oh hell no, this is a world of pain.
-In fact if anything, the difficulty in the platforming often gets a bit tougher, and that lack of traction leading to the "butter shoes" condition you've now come to hate, seems to be taken to account with every tiny platform you've got to land on.
+And does the rest of the level get any easier to complete?
+Oh, hell no, this is a world of pain.
+In fact, if anything, the difficulty in the platforming often gets a bit tougher, and that lack of traction leading to the "butter shoes" condition you've now come to hate, seems to be taken to account with every tiny platform you've got to land on.
 A world.
-Of Pain.
+Of pain.

-Perhaps I've played too many of these levels over the years, but none of the actual Ice levels in the Mario platformers really stand out.
-I suppose it's part of the problem that comes along with defining the concept, but everything is just one degree of generic too much to imprint itself on your brain.
-Look at Mario 64, a great example as there are two perfectly good Ice levels in the game, and neither is objectively "better" than the other.
+None of the actual ice levels in the Mario platforms really stand out, likely part of the problem that comes along with defining the concept, but everything is just one degree of generic too much to imprint itself on your brain.
+Look at Mario 64, a great example as there are two perfectly good ice levels in the game, and neither is objectively "better" than the other.
 One has that sweet Penguin Slide, the other has a kick-ass Snow-Man Mountain!
 A lot of these stages just sort of end up canceling each other out!
 Besides, Mario games in general tend to save their meanest levels for lava zones, and so by comparison, the Ice world usually isn't too bad.

 The level that stuck out in my mind though, was Sherbert Land in Mario Kart 64.

-This track takes everything that's frustrating about an ice stage, then asks you to deal with it while moving at 60 miles and hour.
-Plus it's got a nasty lake to fall into and apparently the entire cast of Happy Feet to get in your damn way.
+This track takes everything that's frustrating about an ice stage, then asks you to deal with it while moving at 60 miles an hour.
+Plus, it's got a nasty lake to fall into and apparently the entire cast of Happy Feet to get in your damn way.
 Stupid frigging PENGUINS!
-Plus you're still dealing with the fact you'll be dodging shells and bananas like you just gave an unpopular speech to a gaggle of peasants.
+And, you're still dealing with the fact you'll be dodging shells and bananas like you just gave an unpopular speech to a gaggle of peasants.